 - 2 cups grated Gruyere cheese

-- In a large stock pot or dutch oven, heat oil over medium high heat.
+- In a large stockpot or dutch oven, heat oil over medium-high heat.

-- Add onions to pot
+- Add the onions to the pot

 - Turn heat to medium low, and cook uncovered for about 45 minutes, stirring occasionally, until onions are soft and caramelized.
 Watch carefully for any signs of burning, and turn heat lower if needed.